eaglezoli/obsidian/PhD/Comments.md

 ## Chapter 4 – Lit.
 Review

 - [ ] Computational modelling – Talk about computational model PPG investigation techniques (not just in vivo or in vitro, but in silico as well)
+	- Allows for even more control than our in vitro studies as you can modify any parameter.
+A holistic approach would benefit from the advantages of all three pathways: in vivo, in vitro and in silico

 - [ ] Images (p72 fig. 4-3) – Low resolution, update image